InstantASP/Plato-Desktop/README.md

 ![Plato Desktop Admin Dashboard](https://plato.instantasp.co.uk/plato.site/content/images/desktop/dashboard-dark.png "enter image title here")

-## Requirements
+# Requirements

 Plato Desktop requires Windows 10 and an active internet connection.
-Whilst Plato Desktop offers limited offline support you will get the best expereince with an active internet connection whilst using Plato Desktop.
+Whilst Plato Desktop offers limited offline support you will get the best expereince with an active internet connection.
 Plato Desktop is designed to work with Plato 1.0.9 and above.
 Earlier versions of the Plato web application will work but theme changes won't be applied.

-## Download
+# Download

 You can download the official Plato Desktop app via the Microsoft Store.
 Please see the Plato Desktop download page for further details at https://plato.instantasp.co.uk/download

-## Open Source

-Plato Desktop is free & open source software.
-Plato Desktop is a UWP (Universal Windows Platform) app designed for Windows 10.
-Developers are free to customize Plato Desktop and offer a branded tailored sideloaded version of the app to better support there users.
+# License

+Plato Desktop is **100% free** and **open source** software licensed under the GNU General Public License 3.0.
+Before using Plato please review [the GPL 3.0 license](https://github.com/InstantASP/Plato-Desktop/blob/master/LICENSE.md) and ensure your happy with the terms and conditions defined by the license.

-## Questions
+# Questions

-Please post any questions related to Plato Desktop via our Q&A site[](https://plato.instantasp.co.uk/questions/categories/46/plato-desktop)Q&A site.
+Please post any questions related to Plato Desktop via our [Q&A site](https://plato.instantasp.co.uk/questions/categories/46/plato-desktop).

-## Issues
+# Issues

-Please report any bugs or issues you encounter whilst using Plato Desktop here[](https://plato.instantasp.co.uk/issues/categories/49/plato-desktop)here,
+Please report any bugs or issues you may encounter whilst using Plato Desktop [here](https://plato.instantasp.co.uk/issues/categories/49/plato-desktop),

+# Suggestions

+Don't hesitate to post your suggestions to help improve Plato Desktop [here](https://plato.instantasp.co.uk/ideas/categories/48/plato-desktop),